Frequently Asked Questions

 Is it steep?

 It can be, or not – we are typically skiing what would be black diamonds or double black diamonds at your local ski resort with a few blue squares as well (this is just to give you a general idea, Alaska is not like any ski resort).
-The snow quality is often quite amazing in Alaska, and the amount of snowfall and the moisture content can allow skiing in steep terrain, and produce great powder conditions.
-The terrain we choose to ski is based on a number of factors; avalanche hazard, flight times, weather, time of day/year, and your ability, just to mention a few of the things that go into the decision making process of what and where to ski.
+The snow quality is often quite amazing in Alaska, and the amount of snowfall and the moisture content can allow skiing in steep terrain and produce great powder conditions.
+The terrain we choose to ski is based on several factors; avalanche hazard, flight times, weather, time of day/year, and your ability, just to mention a few of the things that go into the decision-making process of what and where to ski.
 Skiing a run in Alaska is not the same as skiing that black diamond run at your local hill you may have skied hundreds of times before.
-We will always do our best to choose runs within your ability and are fun, that is the point after all.
+We will always do our best to choose runs within your ability and are amazing.

 What if I have never skied powder before?

 Sweet, your mind will be blown.
-Do not worry if you have not skied powder before, all of our guides are also instructors.
-Our guides are not here to show you how great of skiers they are, but are here to take you to terrain and snow quality that you want to ski, and will allow you to have the best time possible.
+Do not worry if you have not skied powder before, all our guides are also instructors.
+Our guides are not here to show you how great skiers they are but are here to take you to the terrain and snow quality that you want to ski and will allow you to have the best time possible.
 Powder is the easiest facet of skiing to learn.
-If you can ski groomers, bumps, or pretty much any hard blue run at any ski resort you are more than capable of skiing powder in Alaska.
-Our powder skis will also help.
+If you can ski groomers, bumps, or pretty much any hard blue run at any ski resort, you are more than capable of skiing powder in Alaska.
+Our powder skis make powder fun for the deep snow newbie.

 Am I fit enough?
 Will I hold my group back?

-To get the most out of your trip you should arrive in ski shape.
-Heli skiing is physically demanding, so go for a hike, ride your bike, or better yet get out there and ski.
+To get the most out of your trip, you should arrive in ski shape.
+Heli-skiing is physically demanding, so go for a hike, ride your bike, or better yet get out there and ski.
 It never hurts to take a lesson or two before your trip.
-We group like minded and like abilities together.
-If you show up with your family or friends you will be grouped together.
-Group size is typically 4 guests, with one guide per helicopter.
+We group like-minded and like abilities together.
+If you show up with your family or friends, you will be grouped together.
+Group size is typically four guests, with one guide per helicopter.

 Vertical, Hobbs or # or Runs

-We do not count runs for our multi-day packages, we count vertical feet.
-We use the Hobbs Hour Meter (flight time) for our private packages.
-Single Day packages are 6 runs, regardless of vertical feet.
+We do not count runs for our multi-day packages; we count vertical feet.
+Our private packages use the Hobbs Hour Meter (flight time).
+Single-day packages are 6 runs, regardless of vertical feet.

 Helicopter skiing seems expensive?

-The good news is that the value is extremely high in heli skiing.
-If you were to price a week of skiing at your favorite destination resort, and compare that to a week of heli skiing, you may be surprised that heli skiing is very similar in price, most likely it is even less expensive.
-Your dollar is of much higher value in heli skiing than resort skiing.
-We all love ski resorts, that is where we get our fix, spend every day off during the winter, and have countless great memories, but there is no comparison between heli skiing and resort skiing.
+The good news is that the value is extremely high in heli-skiing.
+If you were to price a week of skiing at your favorite destination resort and compare that to a week of heli-skiing, you might be surprised that heli-skiing is very similar in price, most likely it is even less expensive.
+Your dollar is of much higher value in heli-skiing than resort skiing.
+We all love ski resorts, that is where we get our fix, spend every day off during the winter, and have countless great memories, but there is no comparison between heli-skiing and resort skiing.
 The simple answer is helicopters are expensive.
-Any operation involving aircraft involves a price tag due to insurance, maintenance, fuel, personnel, safety equipment, and the cost of the machine, just to name a few things.
-A helicopter (Astar/407) can cost up to and over 3 million dollars at the helicopter dealership.
+Any operation involving aircraft involves a price tag due to insurance, maintenance, fuel, personnel, safety equipment, training, and the cost of the machine, just to name a few things.
+A helicopter (A-Star) can cost over 3 million dollars at the helicopter dealership.
 The thing about a helicopter is it is the greatest chairlift in the world.
-Also overhead is expensive, the heli season is only 3 months long (not a lot of time to make money), and the number of guests per season is relatively small (there is money in volume, and there is no volume in heli skiing).
-These reasons are also what makes heli skiing so special.
-Remember; a helicopter is going to pick you up, take you to the top of the mountain and drop you off, you are going to see amazing scenery, have unbelievable skiing, then the helicopter is going to pick you up, and you are going to do that over, and over again.
+Also, overhead is expensive, the heli season is only three months long (not a lot of time to make money), and the number of guests per season is relatively small (there is money in volume, and there is no volume in heli-skiing).
+These reasons are also what makes heli-skiing so special.
+Remember; a helicopter is going to pick you up, take you to the top of the mountain, and drop you off.
+You are going to see amazing scenery, and have unbelievable untracked snow, then the helicopter is going to pick you up, and you are going to do that over and over again.
 That is well worth the price.

 Should I purchase trip cancellation insurance and trip interruption insurance?

 Yes, it is a great idea, even though we have the best credit policy in the industry.
-This gives you extra protection in case you have to cancel, no fly days, you injure yourself, become ill, poor weather…Check into both of these policies as well as medical and evacuation insurance, and ask the right questions to make sure you have the right policy in place for a heli ski trip.
-Call your local insurance agent, search trip insurance, or ask us about it as you inquire about your trip
+This gives you extra protection in case you must cancel, injure yourself, become ill, or have poor luck with the weather…Check into both of these policies as well as medical and evacuation insurance, and ask the right questions to make sure you have the right policy in place for a heli ski trip.
+Call your local insurance agent, search for trip insurance, or ask us about it as you inquire about your trip.

 Do you offer day trips?